13/100 Things we’ve learned: Build a culture of gratitude

 In the article, CEO Tony Hsieh tells one of those legend-making tales about extraordinary customer connections.

 In the story, a customer service rep was handling a return of boots from a woman who had ordered them for her husband.
-She was returning the boots as her husband died in a car accident before he received them.
+She was returning the boots as her husband died in a car accident before he received them where she was severely inured and then represented by the expert local Car Accident Lawyers.
 Without asking permission, the call center rep ordered flowers charged to Zappos and had them sent to the woman for her loss.
 Hsieh says “not only was she a customer for life, but so were those 30 or 40 people at the funeral.”

 All semester, my students have been working on graduate service learning projects.
 Their teams have developed communications plans to support organizational changes for seven nonprofit partners.